kjteng/zeoslib/ZDbcSqLite/readme.md

 Patched ZDBSqlite.pas so as to enabled encrytion/decryption using wxSqlite3mc
 ******************************************************************************

-Thanks to marsupilam (https://github.com/marsupilami79/zeoslib) guidance in solving my problem.
-My patch would not be possible without the advice form master marsupilam.
+Many thanks to marsupilam (https://github.com/marsupilami79/zeoslib) guidance in solving my problem.
+This patch would not be possible without the advice from master marsupilam.

 I have added a few lines to the original ZDBSlite.pas (zeoslib7.2.14) file i.e. lines 360-361, 377-381